This post is sponsored by NuggMD, where you can get a New York medical marijuana card online by speaking to a NY marijuana doctor today!

 2001 Marcus Avenue, Suite W75

 Columbia Care NY LLC

 Columbia Care NY has four dispensaries in New York providing premium product and education.
 You will need to schedule an appointment or attend the very specific Walk-In Hours each week.

 345 Cornelia Street

 200 West Ridge Road

-Etain is a family-owned, as well as female-owned, business providing safe and consistent products with a high level of compassionate care through their four dispensaries.
+Etain is a family-owned, and female-owned business providing safe and consistent products with a high level of compassionate care through their four dispensaries.
 Appointments are highly encouraged and can be scheduled online.

 Tip: Be sure to pay particular attention to their days and hours of operation.

 402 North Pearl Street